 Some times it is all in the way you prepare it.
 You can waffle a sandwich for a fun twist on lunch.

 If you find yourself too rushed in the morning, pack your lunchboxes at night and stick them in the refrigerator over night.
 You can also make lunchbox packing a family job.
 Give each kid a responsibility and get it all done together.
-Teamwork can be very rewarding and is one more easy lunchbox idea!
+Teamwork can be very rewarding.
+If you find it helpful, you can even use the ideas in the article to prepare a lunch box menu for the week.
+That is one more easy lunchbox idea!

 Use An Insulated Lunchbox